 Riva home prices are not only among the most expensive in Maryland, but Riva real estate also consistently ranks among the most expensive in America.

-Riva is a decidedly white-collar town, with fully 89.36% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Riva is a town of professionals, sales and office workers and managers.
-There are especially a lot of people living in Riva who work in management occupations (17.13%), office and administrative support (14.05%) and sales jobs (13.73%).
+Riva is a decidedly white-collar town, with fully 89.39% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Riva is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Riva who work in management occupations (11.76%), business and financial occupations (11.10%), and office and administrative support (10.87%).

 Also of interest is that Riva has more people living here who work in computers and math than 95% of the places in the US.